IGPenguin/mobile-toolkit/README.md

   * `wipe` - wipe all simulator data

 # About
-You can read about my motivation in this [blog post](https://blog.thefuntasty.com/mobile-application-qa-capturing-the-evidence-a5115b0f2a4 "Mobile Application QA - Capturing the evidence"), if you made it this far in readme and you like my work, please be so kind and leave a star on Github or some claps on Medium.
-Every appreciation encourages me to continue the development of this little project. 🤞
+**You can read about my motivation in this** [blog post](https://blog.thefuntasty.com/mobile-application-qa-capturing-the-evidence-a5115b0f2a4 "Mobile Application QA - Capturing the evidence"), if you made it this far in readme and you like my work, please be so kind and star this repository or leave some claps on Medium.
+Every appreciation empowers my will to work on this project. 🤞